hazard-ready/disaster-preparedness/README.md

 ## Using data from production
 1. Dump and restore the database
-   1. User data: On production, for each of the databases, do the equivalent of `pg_dump --column-inserts --verbose -a -t "^auth*" -t "disasterinfosite_userprofile" -Fc -f missoula_ready_users.sql aftershock`
+   1. User data: On production, for each of the databases, do the equivalent of `docker compose exec postgres pg_dump --column-inserts --verbose -a -t "^auth*" -t "disasterinfosite_userprofile" -Fc missoulaready > ~/missoulaready_users.sql`
    1. Site settings, snugget sections, and shapefile groups (aka all of the things you would otherwise have to enter manually): `pg_dump --column-inserts --verbose -a -t "disasterinfosite_sitesettings" -t "disasterinfosite_shapefilegroup" -t "disasterinfosite_snuggetsection" -Fc -f missoula_ready_settings.sql aftershock`
    1. Copy that file to your test instance using `scp`
    1. On each of the child images (currently Seattle, Montana and Portland), create the database and the extensions as the instructions state above.
 You can get on them using `docker-compose exec {name} /bin/bash`